fotpin header fotpin header fotpin header fotpin header

 As with our planting in September 2012, Greening Australia pre-dug all the holes and provided the plants, tree guards and the necessary tools.

-2012 Family Planting Day (1st September)
+September 2012 Family Planting Day

 Since planning began for the 2011 planting, we've seen the emergence of the ACT Woodland Restoration Project.
 This is an ACT Government funded project that will see strategic plantings take place throughout the ACT over the next 3 years.
 The aim of these plantings is to establish viable wildlife corridors between Canberra's suburban reserves and the surrounding bush.
-It arose from the ACT Lowland Conservation Strategy (2004) [ pdf 2.7 MB] after a series of community consultations in 2011.
+It arose from the ACT Lowland Conservation Strategy (2004) [2.7 MB] after a series of community consultations in 2011.

 One part of this strategy aims to establish a wildlife corridor between Black Mountain and the Murrumbidgee, encompassing the Belconnen Hills reserves (Aranda Bushland, Mt Painter and the Pinnacle) as well as the Cook horse paddocks, Bottom Pinnacle, North Kama, Kama Nature Reserve and the Woodstock Nature Reserve in the lower Molonglo valley.
-The extent of this program is described in the Belconnen Hills Woodlands Restoration Workplan [ pdf 6 MB], and work got underway in early 2012.
+The extent of this program is described in the Belconnen Hills Woodlands Restoration Workplan [6 MB], and work got underway in early 2012.
 Greening Australia is contracted by the ACT Government under the Plan to undertake a range of restoration activities, including supporting parkcare group planting events.

 Roughly 450 tubestock, including Yellow Box (E. melliodora), Blakely's Red Gum (E. blakelyii) and Native Blackthorn (Bursaria spinosa), were planted along both sides of Deep Creek in Bottom Pinnacle.
 The areas planted are clearly visible looking south from the pumphouse, and help form a corridor of vegetation between the Pinnacle Nature Reserve and the Molonglo.